 If not planned correctly, the proceeds of your life insurance can be included in your taxable estate.
 If the IRS finds that your life insurance is payable to your estate, or you’ve retained some indicia of ownership of the policy during your lifetime, the proceeds of the life insurance can be taxed as part of your estate.
 For a $5 million policy, you can end up paying more then $1 million in federal taxes alone, and that’s if the policy is the only asset you have.
 If you have other assets that use up your $5 million estate tax exemption, you will pay more then $1 million in estate taxes for your insurance policy.
 An experienced estate attorney can avoid those consequences by reviewing a life insurance policy and making the appropriate changes.

 An Irrevocable Life Insurance Trust (ILIT) can be set up to own the life insurance policy, so that when the insured person dies, the proceeds of the life insurance will not become a part of the taxable estate.
 The insured can still pay the premiums by a “Crummy gift” to the trust.
 The downside of the trust is that the trust cannot be changed since it is irrevocable.
-The upside – no estate taxes (if set up right).
+The upside – no estate taxes (if set up the right way).

 A Life Insurance Trust is also an important estate planning tool.
 It holds your life insurance for the benefit of your beneficiaries.
 After three years the Trust would be deemed the owner of the policy, so as to minimize and chance that your estate will pay estate taxes on the proceeds.
 It also ensures that any appreciation of the life insurance policy is kept out of your estate.
 As a note of caution, a Life Insurance trust has to be carefully drafted by an experienced estate attorney to meet exacting IRS requirements.